httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The value is encoded as an sf-integer.
 The default value is 3.

-Clients can use this parameter to communicate their view of the precedence of HTTP responses.
+Endpoints use this parameter to communicate their view of the precedence of HTTP responses.
 The chosen value of urgency can be based on the expectation that servers might use this information to transmit HTTP responses in the order of their urgency.
 The smaller the value, the higher the precedence.